Roshan-Francis/hangman/README.md

 ## 📥 Installation
 Ready to play?
 Follow these steps:

-###  Clone the repository
+###  1️⃣ Clone the repository
 ```sh
 git clone https://github.com/Roshan-Francis/hangman.git
 ```
-###  Navigate to the project directory
+### 2️⃣ Navigate to the project directory
 ```sh
 cd hangman
 ```
-###  Install dependencies
+###  3️⃣ Install dependencies
 ```sh
 flutter pub get
 ```
-###  Run the app
+### 4️⃣ Run the application
 ```sh
 flutter run
 ```
 ### 🎯 How to Play

-The game randomly picks a word.
+1️⃣ The game selects a random word.
-Guess one letter at a time.
+2️⃣ Guess one letter at a time.
-Every wrong guess brings you closer to losing.
+3️⃣ Incorrect guesses reduce your attempts.
-Solve the word before you run out of attempts!
+4️⃣ Solve the word before running out of tries!

 ### 🛠️ Technologies Used
 Flutter 🦋